taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 ## Install TDengine Python Connector

-The Python connector of TDengine comes with a connection driver that supports Superset in versions 2.1.18 and later, which will be automatically installed in the Superset directory and provide data source services
+The Python connector of TDengine comes with a connection driver that supports Superset in versions 2.1.18 and later, which will be automatically installed in the Superset directory and provide data source services.
-The connection uses the WebSocket protocol, so it is necessary to install the taos ws py component of TDengine separately.
+The connection uses the WebSocket protocol, so it is necessary to install the `taos-ws-py` component of TDengine separately.
 The complete installation script is as follows:
 ```bash
 pip3 install taospy
 pip3 install taos-ws-py